Samsung/Tizen.NET/_posts/2019-12-16-Image-caching-with-FFImageloading.md

 toc_sticky: true
 ---

-When you want to use the internet image in your application, you would be worrying about the slow image loading or the load failure caused by the network issues.
-In this scenario, it would be really good idea to show the default temporal image until the actual image is successfully loaded and ready to be displayed.
-Also reusing the image data which has been downloaded can make displaying image very fast.
+When you want to use an internet image in your application, you worry about the slow image loading or load failure caused by network issues.
+In this scenario, it is a good idea to show the default temporal image until the actual image is successfully loaded and ready to be displayed.
+Reusing the image data that has been downloaded can also make an image appear quickly.

-`FFImageLoading` is the library including all those cool features and helping you to load images quick and easy.
+The `FFImageLoading` library includes all these features to help you to load images quickly and easily.

-## What is FFImageLoading - Fast & Furious Image Loading
+## What is FFImageLoading - Fast and furious image loading
-Library to load images quickly & easily on Xamarin.iOS, Xamarin.Android, Xamarin.Forms, Xamarin.Mac / Xamarin.Tizen and Windows (UWP, WinRT).
+The `FFImageLoading` library allows you to load images quickly and easily on Xamarin.iOS, Xamarin.Android, Xamarin.Forms, Xamarin.Mac,  Xamarin.Tizen, and Windows (UWP, WinRT).

-### Features (support on Tizen)
+### Features supported on Tizen
 - Configurable disk and memory caching
-- Multiple image views using the same image source (url, path, resource) will use only one bitmap which is cached in memory (less memory usage)
+- Multiple image views using the same image source (such as URL, path, resource) use only one bitmap, which is cached in memory (less memory usage)
-- Deduplication of similar download/load requests. *(If 100 similar requests arrive at same time then one real loading will be performed while 99 others will wait).*
+- No duplication of similar download/load requests.
+That is, if 100 similar requests arrive simultaneously, one will load while the other 99 wait
-- Error and loading placeholders support
+- Support for error and loading placeholders
-- Images can be automatically downsampled to specified size (less memory usage)
+- Images can be automatically downsampled to a specified size (less memory usage)
 - SVG support
 - Image loading Fade-In animations support
 - Can retry image downloads (RetryCount, RetryDelay)